Iniesta8/ssh-principals/README.md

-# Concept: Safe SSH logins using SSH certificates and host-scoped SSH principals
+# Concept: Safe Just-In-Time (JIT) SSH access with dual-control enforcement using SSH certificates and host-scoped SSH principals

 ## Goals
-- Users cannot use a cert on a host unless that host has approved them
+- Users cannot use a cert on a host unless that host has enabled them
-- Approval happens on the host itself
+- Users explicitly enable access ahead of time (on the host)
-- For simplicity, same user CA can be used everywhere
+- Same user CA can be used everywhere (for simplicity)
-- Malicious clients gain nothing
+- Both sides can independently control the allowed login time
-- No cert is ever “bound” to a host — instead the host binds itself to the cert
+- Access automatically expires

 ## Prerequisites